cameraui/sdk/go/docs/api/plugin.md

 	    // from automation / benchmark pipelines.
 	    DetectObjects(frame VideoFrameData, config map[string]any) (*ObjectDetectionResponse, error)
 	    // ObjectSettings returns the JSON schema used to render the
-	    // object-detection settings form in the UI.
-Return nil for no schema.
+	    // object-detection settings form in the UI, or nil for no schema.
 	    ObjectSettings() ([]JsonSchema, error)
 	}